JamieBort/Portfolio-Website/Revamp2023.md

     https://github.com/JamieBort/jamiebort.github.io/tree/master/.github/workflows

-  - TODO: Update the README.md file.
+  - Update the README.md file.
 So that it is up to date, fun, interesting, etc.

+    **Create a new branch for this.**

+    Create a `content_README` branch inside the `content` branch.